William Busac

 William Busac (c.
-1020–1076), son of William I, Count of Eu, and his wife Lesceline, was Count of Eu and Count of Soissons, de jure uxoris.
+1020–1076), son of William I, Count of Eu, and his wife Lesceline, was the Count of Soissons de jure uxoris.
 William was given the nickname Busac by the medieval chronicler Robert of Torigni.

-William appealed to King Henry I of France, who gave him in marriage Adelaide, the heiress of the county of Soissons.
+William seems to have been persuaded by King Henry I of France to try to seize the duchy of Normandy after Henry's defeat in the Battle of Mortemer in 1054.
+He seized the castle of Eu but was soon driven into exile by Duke William the Bastard.
+William Busac then appealed to Henry, who in 1058 gave him in marriage Adelaide, the heiress of the county of Soissons.
 Adelaide was daughter of Renaud I, Count of Soissons and Grand Master of the Hotel de France.
 William then became Count of Soissons in right of his wife.
 William and Adelaide had five children: